 We do not have direct or indirect equity ownership of Dongfang Paper which operates a majority of our business.
 Although we have entered into contractual arrangements with Dongfang Paper and its individual owners pursuant to which we receive an economic interest in Dongfang Paper, and exert a controlling influence over Dongfang Paper, in a manner substantially similar to a controlling equity interest, these contractual arrangements are not as effective in providing control over Dongfang Paper as direct ownership.
 For example, Dongfang Paper may be unwilling or unable to perform their contractual obligations under our commercial agreements, including payment of consulting fees under the Exclusive Technical Service and Business Consulting Agreement as they become due.
 If that were to occur, we would not be able to conduct our operations in the manner currently planned.
-In addition, we may not succeed in enforcing our rights under the contractual arrangements insofar as our contractual rights and legal remedies under Chinese law may be inadequate.
-Furthermore, Dongfang Paper may seek to renew their agreements on terms that are disadvantageous to us.
+In addition, we may not succeed in enforcing our rights under the contractual arrangements on terms that are disadvantageous to us.
 If we are unable to renew these agreements on favorable terms when these agreements expire, or to enter into similar agreements with other parties, we will lose control of Dongfang Paper.